 What causes varicoceles?

-A part of your body called the spermatic cord provides a connection to your testicles (balls), and has arteries, tubes, veins, and nerves in it.
+A part of your body called the spermatic cord provides a connection to your testicles , and has arteries, tubes, veins, and nerves in it.
 Normally, the veins keep the blood flowing from the body to the heart, and the valves keep the blood flowing in the right direction.
 However, sometimes the valves don’t work the way they’re supposed to, and the blood flows in the wrong direction.
-When this happens, the blood gets clogged up in the veins and causes the veins to stretch and get bigger or swell up.
-These swollen veins inside the spermatic cord are what’s called a varicocele.
+When this happens, the blood can start to poolin the veins and causes the veins to stretch and get bigger or swell up.
+When the veins, called the pampiniform plexus, inside the spermatic cord get swollen it’s called a varicocele.
+Varicoceles are more common on the left side of the scrotum, than on the right side, due to differences in blood vessel connections on each side.

 How can I tell if I have a varicocele?

-Because varicoceles are usually painless, many guys don’t even realize that they have one until they go to their health care provider for a regular check-up.
+Because varicoceles are usually painless, many people don’t even realize that they have one until they go to their health care provider for a regular check-up.

 - A heavy, uncomfortable, or dull aching feeling in the scrotum